wso2-attic/product-af/modules/tools/AppFacCLI/README.md

 > appfac   ( Lists help for all the available commands )

-help                                  h              Shows help for appfac CLI tool printBuildLogs                        pl             Prints logs for a given build logout                                lo             Logout from a user session deleteApplication                     da             Deletes an application of user login                                 l              Login to app factory getApplicationsOfUser                 la             Lists applications of a user getAppVersionsInStage                 lv             Lists versions of an application in a stage getBuildAndDeployStatusForVersion     bs             Get last build success details of a particular version of an application triggerBuild                          tb             Triggers a build for an app, waits until its success and displays build logs createNewApplication                  cap            Creates a new application for user getAppInfo                            ai             Get information of an application createArtifact                        car            Creates an artifact of an application setBaseUrl                            setBaseUrl     Sets base url for the tool
+help                                  ,h              ,Shows help for appfac CLI tool printBuildLogs                        ,pl             ,Prints logs for a given build logout                                ,lo             ,Logout from a user session deleteApplication                     ,da             ,Deletes an application of user login                                 ,l              ,Login to app factory getApplicationsOfUser                 ,la             ,Lists applications of a user getAppVersionsInStage                 ,lv             ,Lists versions of an application in a stage getBuildAndDeployStatusForVersion     ,bs             ,Get last build success details of a particular version of an application triggerBuild                          ,tb             ,Triggers a build for an app, waits until its success and displays build logs createNewApplication                  ,cap            ,Creates a new application for user getAppInfo                            ,ai             ,Get information of an application createArtifact                        ,car            ,Creates an artifact of an application setBaseUrl                            ,setBaseUrl     ,Sets base url for the tool

 # Set base url
 Before you start using the tool, the base url for the tool needs to be set.